 - 9.2.1 Covenants Run with the Land.
 The covenants and restrictions contained in this Declaration shall run with and bind the Common Interest Community and shall inure to the benefit of and be enforceable by the Founder, the Association, and all Owners of property within the Common Interest Community, their respective legal representatives, heirs, successors or assigns. - 9.2.2 Termination.
 This Declaration may be terminated as provided by the Act.
-If permitted by the Act, this Declaration may be terminated by the consent in writing of Owners representing 75% of the Allocated Interests in the Association if all of the Common Elements are accepted for dedication by the City and Limited Common Elements either accepted by the City or deeded to the benefited Owners.
+If permitted by the Act, this Declaration may be terminated by the consent in writing of Owners representing 75% of the Allocated Interests in the Association if all of the Common Elements are accepted for dedication by the City and Limited Common Elements either (i) accepted by the City with the benefited Owners being granted easements rights to use such Limited Common Elements substantially similar to the rights held by the benefitted Owners under this Declaration prior to such acceptance by the City or (ii) deeded to the benefited Owners jointly with the benefited Owners each having rights to use such Limited Common Elements substantially similar to the rights held by the benefitted Owners under this Declaration prior to such deeding.